nachovz/flask-data-structures/TREE.md

 The API must expose an endpoint that returns the full list of family members ordered by oldest to younger.

-The API must expose an endpoint that returns a specific member of the family tree by their id (which should be unique) and the information about its children, parents and significant other.
+The API must expose an endpoint that returns a specific member of the family tree by their id (which should be unique) and the information about its children and parents.

 ### Technologies